← All research

 Analysis

-The Ownership Atlas: who actually owns the mid-market
+The Ownership Atlas: who actually owns the market

 PE penetration by country, VC's one-state monopoly, and the family-ownership map that inverts both.
 Capital follows habit, not opportunity.